History of Asia: China

-Indian Subcontinent
+South Asia

 Britain's holdings on the Indian subcontinent were granted independence in 1947 and 1948, becoming five new independent states: India, Burma, Ceylon, Sikkim, and Pakistan (including East Bengal, from 1971 Bangladesh).

 From the mid-18th century to the mid-19th century, large regions of India were gradually annexed by the East India Company, a chartered company acting as a sovereign power on behalf of the British government.
 Dissatisfaction with company rule in India led to the Indian Rebellion of 1857, which rocked parts of north and central India, and led to the dissolution of the company.
 India was afterwards ruled directly by the British Crown, in the British Raj.
 After World War I, a nationwide struggle for independence was launched by the Indian National Congress, led by Mahatma Gandhi, and noted for nonviolence.
 Later, the All-India Muslim League would advocate for a separate Muslim-majority nation state.

-In August 1947, the British Indian Empire was partitioned into the Union of India and Dominion of Pakistan.
+In August 1947, the British Indian Empire was partitioned into the Dominion of India and Dominion of Pakistan.
 In particular, the partition of Punjab and Bengal led to rioting between Hindus, Muslims, and Sikhs in these provinces and spread to other nearby regions, leaving some 500,000 dead.
 The police and army units were largely ineffective.
 The British officers were gone, and the units were beginning to tolerate if not actually indulge in violence against their religious enemies.
-Also, this period saw one of the largest mass migrations anywhere in modern history, with a total of 12 million Hindus, Sikhs and Muslims moving between the newly created nations of India and Pakistan (which gained independence on 15 and 14 August 1947 respectively).
+Also, this period saw one of the largest mass migrations anywhere in modern history, with a total of 12 million Hindus, Sikhs, and Muslims moving between the newly created nations of India and Pakistan (which gained independence on 15 and 14 August 1947 respectively).
 In 1971, Bangladesh, formerly East Pakistan and East Bengal, seceded from Pakistan through an armed conflict sparked by the rise of the Bengali nationalist and self-determination movement.